softwaresaved/NGCMGSoton-2015-06-21/novice/python/02-numpy.md

 while a lot of powerful tools are built into languages like Python, even more live in the [libraries](../../reference.html#software-library) they are used to build.

+Hence, this lesson represents an end-to-end scientific Python example, from analysing data (using a library) , to visualisation (using a library).

 In order to load our inflammation data, we need to [import](../../reference.html#import) a library called NumPy.
 In general you should use this library if you want to do fancy things with numbers,